Is a property a good investment?

 |Rented out for||1,600|

-In the future, you’d need to rent out your property at RM 2,763 just to truly break even.
+You need to rent out your property at RM 2,763 to break even.

-This will be tough (although not impossible) because RM 2,000 is already at the edge of what most Malaysians can afford to rent.
+It’s going to be tough because RM 2,000 is already at the edge of what most Malaysians can afford to rent.

-Now this doesn’t seem to be like such a good of investment now is it?
+Undercon property doesn’t seem to be like such a good investment now is it?

 Light at the End of the Tunnel

 So what now?
 How can you recoup your money back?
-Again, I am no guru, but I can only see 2 ways:
+I am no expert, but I can only see 3 ways:

 - Hope that the area and property become more populated (demand > supply) so you can raise the rental price.

-- If all fails, you can stay in your own Under-Con property while you wait for the above to happen.
+- If all fails, you can stay in your under property while you wait for the above to happen.

-- Buy property during a recession (like right now due to the pandemic).
+- Buy property during a recession (like during a global pandemic).

-- Invest in REIT’s instead which is like stocks, but for properties (again, no experience, but interested).
+- Invest in REIT’s instead, which is like stocks, but for properties.
+You can check out Marcus’s guide on REITs.

-Do share with me in the comments if you have any interesting story of your property investment journey!
+Do share with me in the comments if you have any interesting stories of your property investment journey!